Why a “Monarch Award”?

 I have a natural garden but I’m worried it’s not good enough…

-The criteria serves as a way to teach people about the big picture of gardening, not as a means to separate the “good” from the “bad”.
-While we want to emphasize the idea that it’s not just about milkweed and flowers, we don’t expect anyone to score well on every single category.
-So if you’ve got a pollinator garden, front or back, please enter!
+The scoring rubric developed in 2020 serves as a way to teach people about the big picture of gardening, not as a means to separate the “good” from the “bad”.
+While we want to emphasize the idea that it’s not just about milkweed and flowers, we don’t expect anyone to excel in every single category.
+So if you’ve got a pollinator garden, front or back, please apply!

 What’s in it for me?

-All entrants will receive a Pollinator Paradise lawn sign: http://www.hamiltonpollinatorparadise.org/p/h.html with a sticker to indicate you entered the Monarch Awards Hamilton program in 2018.
-The winner and will receive a special decorative plaque.
+All entrants will receive a Pollinator Paradise lawn sign: https://www.hamiltonpollinatorparadise.org/certification.html if you don’t already have one.
+Gardeners chosen to receive a Monarch Award will receive a special decorative plaque.

 What happens to the photos I submitted?

 With your entry we ask that you upload photos of your garden.
-Photos should show how you are putting “principle into practice” according to the judging criteria.
+Photos should show how you are putting “principle into practice” according to the award criteria.
 You may include attribution information in the file information.

 By submitting a photo or photos you give the organizers (Monarch Awards, Hamilton Naturalists Club, and Environment Hamilton) permission to use the photos in the course of our work, for non-commercial purposes.
 For example, we may use them on our website, in presentations, outreach materials, banners, etc …

 We will not share the photos with other individuals or organizations without the photographer’s consent.
-Copyright of the photo would remain with the photographer, and the photographer will not be restricted from any other use of the photo.
+Copyright of the photo remains with the photographer, and the photographer will not be restricted from any other use of the photo.

 When is the deadline to apply?